 Upper Antelope Canyon is truly a beautiful geological formation, every turn of which is a magical display of new colors, shades and shapes.
 But be prepared that the reality is not as serene as the pictures show it to be.
 The canyon gets very crowded and rather loud.
 It is also a pretty short walk at 650+ ft/ 200 m.

 We found that the best way to enjoy it a little longer and with some degree of privacy is through one of the Upper Antelope Canyon Photography Tours.
 Those run almost 2 hours and allow to stay in some chambers in a very small group.

-We booked a photography tour from a company run by Navajo natives called Adventurous Antelope Canyon Photo Tours, and at $158/person it was much more expensive than the regular tours than run for $66/person at the time of writing, but I have to say that the price paid for the photo tour was well worth it!
+We booked a photography tour from a company run by Navajo natives called Adventurous Antelope Canyon Photo Tours.
+At $158/person it was much more expensive than the regular tours than run for $66/person at the time of writing, but it was well worth it!

-The photo tour is designed for amateur and professional photographers, and you have to bring a tripod.
+Bring your tripod, you will need it.
 No backpacks are allowed as the canyon is quite narrow at certain points.
 The tour is typically in small groups of 4-6 people and so it gives a personal touch to the experience.
-Our tour guide Nathan (@nybimages on Instagram), who is a photographer himself, was very knowledgeable and educated us about every aspect of the geology of the area.
+Our tour guide, Nathan (@nybimages on Instagram), who is a photographer himself, educated us about every aspect of the geology of the area.

 At specific points within the canyon, Nathan and his fellow guides kept the tourists outside our camera frames, giving us the opportunity to take these shots.
 It would have been impossible to shoot these images in regular tours as there so many people at any point and you have to keep moving.